 HEALTH AND SAFETY

 Avoid breathing of vapours.
 Forced local exhaust is recommended to effectively minimize exposure.
-NIOSH-approved, organic vapor respirators and forced exhaust are recommended in confined areas, or when conditions (such as heated polymers, sanding) may cause high vapour concentrations.
+NIOSH-approved, organic vapour respirators and forced exhaust are recommended in confined areas, or when conditions (such as heated polymers, sanding) may cause high vapour concentrations.
 DO NOT WELD ON, BURN, OR TORCH NEAR OR ON ANY EPOXY MATERIAL.
 HAZARDOUS VAPOUR IS RELEASED WHEN AN EPOXY IS BURNED.
 Avoid skin or eye contact.
 Wash skin with soap and water if contact occurs.
 If eye contact occurs, flush with water for 15 minutes and obtain medical attention.
-Read and understand all cautions on can labels and material safety data sheets before using this material.
+Read and understand all cautions on can labels and safety data sheets before using this material.

 MASTERFORMAT NUMBER AND TITLE